The pandemic lockdown is an opportunity to journey inward to find your bliss. It’s easy to say, but where do you actually start?

 - Critical parts of yourself will emerge (inexplicably sounding like your father or mother)

-You’ve now encountered your dragons.
+You’ve now encountered your dragons (a term borrowed from Steven Pressfield).
 You have to either slay them or be slain by them.
 Some people can’t handle these and turn to drugs, alcohol, and a myriad of soul-immolating remedies.
 But not you and me.
 Instead, these are journal ideas we’ll write about!

 I write in my journal every morning during breakfast.
 It could be three sentences or three pages.
 It really depends if something from the above list came up the day before.
 I write first thing in the morning as I feel it sets me up in the right frame of mind for the rest of the day.
 Experiment what time of the day works best for you.